Commerce Township Clerk's DepartmentMelissa Creech, Commerce Township Clerk | Phone: 248-960-7020 | Email: email@example.com

 Tuesday, November 3, 2020 – General Election

 Absent voter ballots are available for all voters in every election.
-Applications for absentee ballot are available at the State of Michigan website HERE or visit Mighigan.gov/vote.
+Applications for absentee ballot are available at the State of Michigan website HERE or visit Michigan.gov/vote.
 An application must be submitted for every election cycle.

 Registered voters can request to be on our permanent absentee voter list which means we will send you an application for each future election.
 After you return the completed application, you will then receive a ballot as soon as they are available.
 If this interests you, please contact the Clerk’s Office at 248-960-7020 or click here to sign up online.

 Please be aware that if you are on extended leave from Commerce Township, your application cannot be forwarded.
-Instead you should contact the Clerk’s office or obtain an application online HERE or visit Mighigan.gov/vote.
+Instead you should contact the Clerk’s office or obtain an application online HERE or visit Michigan.gov/vote.
 Complete the application and mail or deliver it to the Township Clerk’s office.

 When filling out the application, make sure to indicate if you wish your ballot to be sent to an address other than your registered voting address here in Commerce.